swseighman/PythonIntro/basics/variables/README.md

 Hello Python!
 ```

 We’ve added a variable named `message`.
-Every variable is connected to a value, which is the information associated with that variable.
-In this case the value is the `Hello Python!` text.
+Every variable is connected to a value (object), which is the information associated with that variable.
+In this case the value (object) is the `Hello Python!` text.

 When you’re using variables in Python, you need to adhere to a few rules and guidelines.
-Breaking some of these rules will cause errors; other guidelines just help you write code that’s easier to read and understand.
+Breaking some of these rules will cause errors.
+Other guidelines just help you write code that’s easier to read and understand.
 Be sure to keep the following rules in mind when working with variables:

 * Variable names can contain only letters, numbers, and underscores.
 They can start with a letter or an underscore, but not with a number.
 For instance, you can call a variable `message_1` but not `1_message`.
 * Spaces are not allowed in variable names, but underscores can be used to separate words in variable names.
 For example, `greeting_message` works but `greeting message` will cause errors.